Turn up the Volume!

 Hungary has some important contributions to the field of classical music, no doubt about that.
-Franz Liszt is probably the biggest of all Hungarian composers: a virtuoso at the piano (kind of the rock star of his age – his contemporaries celebrated him as the greatest pianist of all times) as well as a composer, inspiring forwardlooking contemporaries and even anticipating some ideas and trends that would only come in the 20th century.
+Franz Liszt is probably the greatest of all Hungarian composers: a piano virtuoso (he was a sort of rock star of his age – his contemporaries lauded him as the greatest pianist of all time) as well as a composer, inspiring forwardlooking contemporaries and even anticipating some ideas and trends that would only come in the 20th century.
 Head to the Franz Liszt Memorial Museum and Research Centre to find out more about him (www.lisztmuseum.hu)!
-The beginning of the 20th century brought about two other exceptional characters: Béla Bartók and Zoltán Kodály both set out to collect Hungarian folk songs all over the Carpathian Basin and incorporating them into their music.
+The beginning of the 20th century brought about two other exceptional characters: Béla Bartók and Zoltán Kodály both set out to collect Hungarian folk songs all over the Carpathian Basin and incorporate them into their music.

 What about folk music?
 In the years of communism folk culture was seen as a deviation from the mainstream ideology and was thus marginalized, so over the last decades of socialist rule the folk movement emerged as a form of resistance.
 Today, there are a vast number of great folk bands and dance companies.
 Márta Sebestyén is the name that probably pops in your head first – the former student of Mr. Kodály is practically the embodiment of Hungarian folk music today, giving sold-out concerts all over the world.
 For the whole folk-band experience however, book a ticket for one of the performances of the Csík Band or Ghymes

-For those who like things electronic, Balaton Sound is the place to go - lie back in one of the comfy hammocks at the beach of Zamárdi and enjoy the pumping music(www.sziget.hu/balatonsound)!
+For those who like things electronic, Balaton Sound is the place to go - lie back in one of the comfy hammocks at the lakeshore beach of Zamárdi and enjoy the pumping music(www.sziget.hu/balatonsound)!
 A more underground contestant in the category of electronic music festivals is Ozora, a Goa festival that labels itself a ‘psychedelic tribal gathering'.
-Does that sound promising to you?
-Well, check www.ozorafestival.eu for details.
+If that calls to you, check www.ozorafestival.eu for details.
 Hard rock and rock fans head to the Hegyalja Fesztival each year.
-It takes place in Tokaj, one of the biggest wine-growing regions of Hungary, so there's certainly no shortage of cooling fröccs here (www.facebook.com/hegyaljafesztival)!
+It takes place in Tokaj, one of the biggest wine-growing regions of Hungary, so there's certainly no shortage of cooling fröccs drinks here (www.facebook.com/hegyaljafesztival)!

 NEO, Irie Maffia, Anima Sound System, Zagar – do these names ring a bell?
 Whether pop, alternative or electronic - several Hungarian bands have made it to international recognition and thus worthwhile seeing in concert..
 They are frequent guests at the ship turned into a concert hall called A38, voted best club by Lonely Planet!